top of page

 When planning a wedding, one of the most personal (and sometimes tricky) decisions couples face is whether or not to invite children.
 At J. Major’s Bridal Boutique, we hear this question often during gown appointments and planning conversations: “Is it okay if we don’t invite kids to the wedding?”

 The answer is: absolutely.
 Your wedding day should reflect your vision, your comfort level, and the atmosphere you want to create.
-But we also know that the choice can spark questions, and sometimes, a little stress.
-Below, we’ve gathered the most frequent questions brides ask us when considering a child free wedding, along with tips for handling them gracefully.
+However, we understand that this choice can spark questions and sometimes lead to a little stress.
+Below, we’ve gathered the most frequent questions brides ask us when considering a child-free wedding, along with tips for handling them gracefully.

 Wedding dresses charlotte NC